Hexheld/hexheld-docs/MD/Pilot16.md

 ### Register Direct

-The operand specifies a register.
+The operand is a CPU register.
 When writing the operand, it is simply the register's name without anything preceding or following it.

 When a Z register is specified, it is technically an absolute memory operand.

 ### Extension Register

-A subtype of Register Direct, where the operand specifies a 16-bit extension of an 8-bit register.
+The operand is a 16-bit extension of an 8-bit register.
 Extension registers can be a source operand, but cannot be a read-modify-write or destination operand.
+This is a subtype of Register Direct.

 The following extension registers are available: